Detroit has become a byword for extreme urban contraction.

 This isn't just a crazy idea from some guy who lives in California.
 Dowie documents several examples of people right now, today, growing food in Detroit.
 It wouldn't surprise me, frankly, if Detroit produces more food inside its borders than any other traditional American city.
 As Dowie writes:

-, and its intersection with community need—most of the city is a food desert, and there is not a single major chain supermarket inside the city limits—as well as social justice.
-The Star
+The Toronto Star also documented Detroit's urban agriculture movement, and its intersection with community need—most of the city is a food desert, and there is not a single major chain supermarket inside the city limits—as well as social justice.
+The Star reports:

 Detroit has become ground zero for North America's local food movement.
 Last year there were roughly 550 gardens in the city's urban farming network.
 This year there are more than 850.
 Driving around the city, you can see everything that will make up your dinner—chickens, goats, mushrooms, plum trees, honeybee hives….
 Here, a locavore doesn't eat food that's travelled 100 kilometres.
 She eats food that's travelled 10.